Sagark21/We-Meet/README.md

-# zoom
+# We MEET

-A new Flutter application.
+A Video Conferencing app with firebase Firestore as Backend and with Jitsi Meet plugin.

 ## Getting Started